Welcome to your Church's Mission Toolkit

 - Mission Sundays: Dedicate specific services or events to highlight the importance of missions and the work being done around the world.

-- Resource sharing: Use PAOC materials, mission videos, and prayer guides to engage the congregation found here (link)
+- Resource sharing: Use PAOC materials, mission videos, and prayer guides to engage the congregation found here.

 Nurturing a Heart for Mission from a Young Age